tiagoavcosta25/LAPR3/Readme.md

 ### Drone

 In order to move a drone and keep it steady on the air, is necessary that the 4 forces that interact with it (**Lift**, **Weight**, **Drag** and **Thrust**) cancel each other.
+- **Drag**
+    - Drag (or air resistance) is a force acting opposite to the relative motion of any object moving with respect to a surrounding fluid.
+    - This can exist between two fluid layers (or surfaces) or a fluid and a solid surface.
+Unlike other resistive forces, such as dry friction, which are nearly independent of velocity, drag force depends on velocity.
+- **Lift**
+    - A fluid flowing around the surface of an object exerts a force on it.
+Lift is the component of this force that is perpendicular to the oncoming flow direction.
+    - It contrasts with the drag force, which is the component of the force parallel to the flow direction.
+Lift conventionally acts in an upward direction in order to counter the force of gravity, but it can act in any direction at right angles to the flow.
+- **Weight**
+    - The weight of an object is the force acting on the object due to gravity.
+- **Thrust**
+    - Thrust is a reaction force described quantitatively by Newton's third law.
+    - When a system expels or accelerates mass in one direction, the accelerated mass will cause a force of equal magnitude but opposite direction, to be applied to that system.
+    - The force applied on a surface in a direction perpendicular or normal to the surface is also called thrust.

+In our work, in order to make it more similiar to reality, instead of using a constant speed, we've used an optimum flying speed.
-- To obtain an optimum flying speed, where the parasite drag is smaller, and the lift/drag ratio is the most efficient to the flying requirements, we used this formula:
+To obtain an optimum flying speed, where the parasite drag is smaller, and the lift/drag ratio is the most efficient to the flying requirements, we used this formula:

 ![OptimumSpeedDrone](PhysicFormulas/OptimumSpeedDrone.svg)